kaldas/kaldas.github.io/_posts/2017-07-17-walking-the-blockchain-skeleton.md

 ## The Walking Skeleton

-As our hackathon project, we decided to present an end to end integration of our platform with stellar.
 We had a large pool of developers in our group so we decided to go ahead with a walking skeleton.
 So what is a walking skeleton?

 > "A Walking Skeleton is a tiny implementation of the system that performs a small end-to-end function.
 It need not use the final architecture, but it should link together the main architectural components.
 The architecture and the functionality can then evolve in parallel." - Alistair Cockburn